Director: George Stevens

 Instead the musical numbers just pop in and out, not quite fitting in with everything else.
 They come, they go, ending too quickly, and it's back to the awkward plot contrivances and, towards the end, the long moments of forced laughter (I've seen this in other old movies, where the actors just laugh and laugh on screen, because it's supposed to show us that they're full of fun and joy, when really it sounds desperate, like they ran out of dialogue and now have to do something to tell us that things are funny and that we should laugh too).
 Fortunately Ginger Rogers and Helen Broderick help prop up the non-musical parts with some life and wit.

-*All images link back to their sources (Rotten Tomatoes and Virtual History).
+*All images link back to their sources (Rotten Tomatoes).